babonet13/HostYourNode/readme.md

 Organization of this repository
 -
 This repository provide ressources for both :
-* building the required components (Section "Docker")
+* building the required components : Section "Docker"
-* deploying the stack on a machine (Sections "deploy" and "fs"), where :
+* deploying the stack on a machine : Sections "deploy" (instruction and deployment scripts) and "fs" (configuration files)
-** deploy : instruction and deployment scripts
-** fs : configuration files

 Remarks
 -